 If your dog comes back to chew on the same spot time after time–maybe the leg of your bed, or the edge of the couch, or the springy doorstop behind the front door–and you need a deterrent to discourage your dog from chewing that specific spot, try a No Chew Spray such as Bitter Yuck!
 As Bitter Yuck ended up on my fingers several times throughout our training process–Sophie’s favorite chew spot being the blinds by my back door–I can testify to its disgusting taste.
 It’s water-based and free of alcohol, meaning it won’t sting skin (animal owners also use this product to stop animals from licking wounds or hot spots) and it won’t stain your furniture.

 Let’s pause for a moment and talk about why puppies chew.
 According to the ASPCA, puppies chew primarily to alleviate pain caused by teeth coming in.
 When you think about a human baby teething–and how there are often many tears involved–you can’t really blame the puppy for needing a release.
-Before Sophie, I had a Golden Retriever named Charlie, and when he was a puppy he spent his days studiously gnawing on the corner of the kitchen wall.
-As a dog owner, it’s your job to make sure your puppy has enough stimulation that they don’t feel the need to chew anything they shouldn’t.
 What do teething puppies need?
 Give your puppy textured chew toys (typically a soft toy is better than a hard one), a wet washcloth, or an ice cube to ease discomfort.